BrownCSCI1230/lab02_pencils/README.md

 | alpha | alpha | alpha | ...  | alpha |
 | ----- | ----- | ----- | ---- | ----- |

-*In code, the canvas as allocated like this:*
+*In code, we allocate the canvas as shown below:*

 ```C++
 struct canvas {